ratt-ru/CubiCal/docs/examples.rst

     column = DATA                           # Column in which the data lives. time-chunk = 100                        # Number of time slots in a chunk.
                                             # Implicitly controls memory footprint.
-    freq-chunk = 64                         # Number of frequencies in a chunk.
+    freq-chunk = 64                         # Number of frequency channels in a chunk.
                                             # Implicitly controls memory footprint.

     [sel]